coredns/coredns.io/content/plugins/kubernetes.md

 +++
 title = "kubernetes"
-description = "The *kubernetes* middleware enables the reading zone data from a Kubernetes cluster.
-It implements the [Kubernetes DNS-Based Service Discovery Specification](https://github.com/kubernetes/dns/blob/master/docs/specification.md)." weight = 16 tags = [ "middleware", "kubernetes" ] categories = [ "middleware" ] date = "2017-09-10T18:11:52.764411"
+description = "The *kubernetes* plugin enables the reading zone data from a Kubernetes cluster.
+It implements the [Kubernetes DNS-Based Service Discovery Specification](https://github.com/kubernetes/dns/blob/master/docs/specification.md)." weight = 16 tags = [ "plugin", "kubernetes" ] categories = [ "plugin" ] date = "2017-09-10T18:11:52.764411"
 +++

-CoreDNS running the kubernetes middleware can be used as a replacement of kube-dns in a kubernetes cluster.
+CoreDNS running the kubernetes plugin can be used as a replacement of kube-dns in a kubernetes cluster.
 See the [deployment](https://github.com/coredns/deployment) repository for details on [how to deploy CoreDNS in Kubernetes](https://github.com/coredns/deployment/tree/master/kubernetes).

 [stubDomains](http://blog.kubernetes.io/2017/04/configuring-private-dns-zones-upstream-nameservers-kubernetes.html)
-are implemented via the *proxy* middleware.
+are implemented via the *proxy* plugin.

 ## Syntax